Havner/trainsim-helper/main/readme.txt

      in the forums.
 Also see below for sending me some files.

   Sending some files to me when help is requested:
-  If you have a problem with a specific loco (not all of them, but generally things work for you, but not for a specific loco) write on the forums and send be the files listed below so I can investigate:
+  If you have a problem with a specific loco (not all of them, when generally things work for you, but not for a specific loco) write on the forums and send be the files listed below so I can investigate: